THE DOMINO SUGAR REFINERY

-Once the biggest sugar refinery in the world, Domino shut down in 2004, after a long struggle.
+Domino’s Brooklyn refinery, once the largest in the world, shut down in 2004 after a long struggle.
 Most Brooklynites of my generation know it as an icon on the landscape, multiplied on t-shirts and skateboard graphics.
 Urban explorers sly enough to breach the gates have found a playground of sublime, post-industrial texture and nostalgia.
+But what was Domino?
+What stories were we missing?

-In a sense, I found myself looking at a long-gone version of the country, through a recently-gone industry and community, through a soon-to-be gone abandoned factory.
+In a sense, I found myself looking at a long-gone version of the country, through a recently-gone industry and community, through a soon-to-be gone labyrinth of architecture and machines.

 At the same time I found myself working in the abstract, seeing how much chaos I could allow into the frame, while still making a coherent picture.
 The visual density and confusion of the place invited this kind of formal experiment.

-This project will take its final form in a book, to be released by Schiffer Publishing in Fall, 2017.
-I’ve worked with Matthew Postal, an architectural historian who shows the deep connections between Domino, the global sugar trade, and the history of Brooklyn.
-I've also worked with Stella Kramer, a world-class photo editor, and with a group of former refinery employees, who tell some of Domino’s real stories.
+This project will take its final form in a book, to be released by Schiffer Publishing in October, 2017.
+I’ve worked with Matthew Postal, an architectural historian who has studied the deep connections between Domino, the global sugar trade, and the history of Brooklyn.
+I’ve also worked with Stella Kramer, a world-class photo editor, and with a group of former refinery employees, who tell some of Domino’s more personal stories.

 27 x 40 inches: $3000